 Data is essential for organizations to do better in this competitive business world.
 But collecting, analyzing, and managing information is challenging.
-And because of this, developing a data management strategy is one of the most critical parts of data management.
+And because of this, developing a data management strategy is one of the most critical parts of the data management processes.

-If your company produces a ton of data and you’re seeking ways to arrange it for use later on, you’ve come to the right place.
-Read on to learn about the data management plan and ways to build an effective strategy.
+If your company produces a ton of raw data and you’re seeking ways to arrange it to use these data assets later for data migration, data integrity, data analysis, data modeling or data warehouse, you’ve come to the right place.
+Read on to learn about the data management plan and ways to build an effective data strategy.

-A data management plan often consists of three parts: an assessment of the company’s data in its current condition, a vision for where the business wants to go, and a road map to get there.
-Data governance, data architecture, data quality, data security, and data privacy are examples of additional components.
+A data management plan often consists of three parts: an assessment of the company’s data storage in its current condition, a vision for where the business wants to go, and a road map to get there for business growth.
+Data governance, data architecture, data quality, data security, data integrity, data warehouse and data privacy are examples of additional data management components.

-We learned the definition of a data management plan from above.
-Now let’s get into the effective way of building a data management plan.
+We learned the definition of an effective data management strategy from above.
+Now let’s get into the effective way of building a master data management plan.

 It’s time to create an enterprise data management strategy if your business deals with information issues.
 Although developing and perfecting a plan that works best for your company will take time, you can start with these five steps.